MASTER OF PUBLIC HEALTH (MPH) DEGREE IN SOUTH DAKOTA

 Job Growth Projections for Master’s-Educated Public Health Professionals in South Dakota

-Between 2015 and 2035, the population of South Dakota residents aged 65 and older is expected to increase by 95%, according to the data sheet titled “What’s HOTT?
-Health Occupations for Today & Tomorrow,” published by the South Dakota Department of Health.
-This is just one reason why the healthcare industry is slated to be one of the biggest growth sectors in the state between 2012 and 2022.
+This is just one of the reasons why the healthcare sector’s growth has rosy growth projections.
 Public health initiatives aimed at health promotion and disease prevention are essential to the state’s vulnerable population of elderly residents.
-This has resulted in a growing demand for skilled public health policy professionals and program directors in South Dakota.
+This in turn has resulted in a growing demand for skilled public health policy professionals and program directors in South Dakota.

-The South Dakota Department of Labor and Regulation and the US Bureau of Labor Statistics report the following job growth projections for public health occupations in South Dakota between 2012 and 2022:
+The US Department of Labor reports the following job growth projections for public health occupations in South Dakota between 2022 and 2032:

 Salaries for Public Health Professions that Require a Master’s Degree

-The South Dakota Department of Labor and Regulation and the US Bureau of Labor Statistics furnished the following salary figures for public health occupations in South Dakota (2014).
-The salaries shown below range from the tenth percentile (entry-level professionals) to the 90th percentile (experienced professionals):
+The US Bureau of Labor Statistics reports the following salary figures for public health occupations in South Dakota (2023).
+The salaries shown below range from the median to top 10% (experienced professionals):

 Career Opportunities for Public Health Professionals with Master’s Degrees